Kyoto

 INGREDIENTS

-Essential oils, attars, CO2 extracts, and vegetable carrier oil.
+Essential oils, attars, CO2 extracts, and a base of alcohol or vegetable carrier oil.